DaveMcMa/yourvoice/readme.md

 5: The model should return an audio file with the requested text generated as audio.

+This repo also includes a frontend for interacting with the model in the "frontend" folder - simply follow the instructions from that folder to get a frontend deployed in your HPE PCAI AI Essentials environment which can be assessed from the UI to interact with the model.

 If you are interested in how this model was packaged as a bento, please check the bento_build_files directory.